MattFoley/react-native-paypal/README.md

 # react-native-paypal

-Paypal wrapper for React Native
+Paypal wrapper for React Native, currently only supports the bare minimum of buying a product.

-Very basic support currently.

 ###Integration